Affiliate links on Android Authority may earn us a commission. Learn more.

 All moral agendas aside, though, the main worry (at least to the USA) is privacy.
 Upon request, ByteDance must cooperate with Chinese authorities.
 This could threaten US national security, as TikTok collects a large amount of information about its users.
 Here’s what the US Department of Commerce had to say about TikTok: “While the threats posed by WeChat and TikTok are not identical, they are similar.
 Each collects vast swaths of data from users, including network activity, location data, and browsing and search histories.
 Each is an active participant in China’s civil-military fusion and is subject to mandatory cooperation with the intelligence services of the CCP.
 This combination results in the use of WeChat and TikTok creating unacceptable risks to our national security.”

-While TikTok managed to stay active in the USA, it has been banned in many other countries.
-These include India, Bangladesh, Indonesia, and Pakistan.
+While TikTok managed to stay active in the USA, and the company is said to even be planning an expansion into e-commerce in America, it has been banned in many other countries.
+These include Afghanistan, Armenia, India, Bangladesh, Indonesia, Taiwan, Iran, Pakistan, and others.
 It’s also unavailable in China, as users in this country have Douyin.
 If you’re worried about privacy concerns, your best bet is to delete your TikTok account.
 You can also look at the best TikTok alternatives.

-TikTok was created by ByteDance, the current owner of the app.
+ByteDance created TikTok.
+It’s the current owner of the app.

 The original version of TikTok is Douyin.
 This is also the current Chinese version of the application.

-TikTok is currently banned in China, India, Bangladesh, and Pakistan.
+TikTok is currently banned in China, India, Bangladesh, and Pakistan, among others.
 It has also seen temporary bans in Indonesia and the USA.

-Mostly for security reasons, as the app collects much personal information from its users, and is obligated to collaborate with Chinese authorities if requested.
+Mostly for security reasons, as the app collects much personal information from its users, and it has to collaborate with Chinese authorities if they request it.
 Additionally, some people have moral reasons to shun TikTok.
 These include its potential to create addiction, as well as exposure to inappropriate content.